eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 After a few more minutes of silence, she snuffed out the cigarette on an empty ashtray sitting against a window sill.
 She inhaled slowly, and exhaled.
 Shutting her eyes, Cisila decided she was going to go to work. *No reason not to.
 Nothing to be scared about.
 Why even get scared about work when you do much riskier things?* That was always what she told herself, but no matter what, it didn't seem to work.
 But it didn't matter.
 As she made her way back down the lighthouse, she continued trying to shut her brain off.
 Stepping out of the lighthouse and locking it behind her with Dani's spare key, she walked her way down the dirth path to a small garage.
 The land around her was completely dark, and the only lights were along the asphalt street a few hundred metres down the dirt road.
 Heading up to the dirt garage, she pulled the garage door open and stepped in, turning on the lights.
 Inside the garage, Cisila's motorcycle sat silently. *Knew they'd bring it here.* Whenever Cisila got badly injured enough to get taken to the Lighthouse (it happened frequently), Dani would pick up Cisila's motorcycle and leave it in the garage.
 Lying on the seat was Cisila's satchel, and her helmet.
 She strode over to it and pulled the helmet on slowly, and pulled her satchel over her shoulder. *They're smart enough to bring my stuff, too.
 Thank God for Dani.* Cisila thought, as she swung a leg over her motorcycle.
 Climbing on, she turned the key to get the bike's engine going.
 It flared to life beneath her, and its singular light flooded the area in front of her.
 She drove her heel against the kickstand, and revved the motorcycle. *Alright.
 Time to get outta here.* And as she rolled the motorcycle out of the garage, feeling it rumble beneath her, all her worries faded away- if even just for a moment.
 Cisila sped up, and she drove along the dirt road, heading for the highway.
 Back home.
 For now.

 # 2
-# DAY IN, DAY OUT
+# Day In, Day Out
 ### CHICAGO, ILLINOIS, U.S.A
 ### 7:30AM, CST
 ### SEPTEMBER 29TH, 2033